GC-public-learning/formation_laravel_5.8/formations/laravel/nordCoders_learn_laravel_5.8/02_views.md

 # views

-use de views folders to manage the different internet page that will be called by the routes on the folder [recources/views/](https://github.com/Geoffrey-Carpentier/1st_laravel_project/tree/main/resources/views)
+use de views folders to manage the different internet pages that will be called by the routes on the folder [recources/views/](https://github.com/Geoffrey-Carpentier/1st_laravel_project/tree/main/resources/views)

 created files :
 ----------------